TarunKurella/Zena/README.md

 #### 3. Seting up your DialogFlow Agent

-1. You'll need to create a Firebase instance.
-Follow the instructions at https://console.firebase.google.com.
+1. First of all, we need to create a Google Cloud Platform Project using https://console.cloud.google.com/
-2. Once your Firebase instance is created, you'll need to enable anonymous authentication.
+* Create or select an existing GCP project.

-* Go to the Firebase Console for your new instance.
+* Enable the Dialogflow V2 API for that project.
-* Click "Authentication" in the left-hand menu
-* Click the "sign-in method" tab
-* Click "Google" and enable it
+* Click on ENABLE APIS AND SERVICES and search for Dailog flow api.
+Then enable it.
+* From the Google Cloud service accounts page, select your project.
+* Download a private key as JSON.
+* From the GCP console, go to APIs and Services and click on credentials.
+* Click on Create credentials and choose Service account key.
+* Select your service account from the dropdown, choose JSON and click Create.
+This will download the JSON key to your computer.
+Save it securely.
+* Copy its contents to config/dialogflow.json

 # What's Next?
+ - [x] Implementing Chatbot
+ - [x] Connecting API's
+ - [x] Improving UI and animations
- - [x] Notificaitons for likes, comments, follows, etc
+ - [x] Training Dialogflow Agent
- - [ ] Improve Caching of Profiles, Images, Etc.
- - [ ] Better post creation, add filters to your image
+ - [ ] Using Webhooks to Exctract usefull information from chat
- - [ ] Custom Camera Implementation
- - [ ] Animations (heart when liking image)
- - [ ] Firebase Security Rules
- - [ ] Delete Posts
- - [ ] Registration without Google SignIn
- - [ ] Direct Messaging
- - [ ] Stories
+ - [ ] Designing engaging conversations
  - [ ] Clean up code
+  - [ ]  predifining personality traits for roles , against which candidates profile shall be compared